CKBDAO/ckb-dao-v2/docs/delegated-representatives.md

 Voting on the platform is collected and tallied primarily using off-chain systems that allow for robust programmability.
 This is similar to the existing Metaforo, but the process for binding must make user-friendliness a priority.
 Address binding must be accomplishable by an average user in 30 seconds or less.

 Rationale: On-chain voting is complicated and inflexible while offering few benefits to the process at this stage.
-Future implementations should always consider full on-chain voting, but it should not be utilized unless it is deemed to have undeniable benefits that are realistically feasible.
+Future implementations should always consider full on-chain voting, but it should not be utilized unless it is deemed to have undeniable benefits that are realistically feasible both in timeline, budget, and usability.
+Remaining agile and flexible is of great benefit in the early stages of any new process.
+Community non-participation is the single greatest threat to decentralization.

 Proposals will be voted on by representatives or by community members directly through the platform.
 When a community member delegates voting power, it does not exclude them from voting directly on a particular issue.
 When a user votes directly, their voting power is retained for their vote rather than being delegated on that particular proposal.